-Bettina Stoetzer is a cultural anthropologist whose research focuses on the intersections of ecology, globalization, and urban social justice.
+Bettina Stoetzer is a cultural anthropologist whose research focuses on the intersections of ecology, globalization, and social justice in the US and Germany.
 Bettina received her M.A. in Sociology, Anthropology and Media Studies from the University of Goettingen and completed her Ph.D. in Anthropology at the University of California Santa Cruz in 2011.
 Before coming to MIT, she was a Harper Fellow in the Society of Fellows at the University of Chicago.
-Bettina’s forthcoming book, Ruderal City: Ecologies of Migration and Urban Life in Berlin (under contract with Duke University Press), draws on fieldwork with immigrant and refugee communities, as well as ecologists, nature enthusiasts and other Berlin residents to illustrate how human-environment relations have become a key register through which urban citizenship is articulated in contemporary Europe.
+Bettina’s book, Ruderal City: Ecologies of Migration, Race, and Urban Nature in Berlin (Duke University Press, 2022), draws on fieldwork with immigrant and refugee communities, as well as ecologists, nature enthusiasts and other Berlin residents to illustrate how human-environment relations have become a key register through which urban citizenship is articulated in contemporary Europe.
 The ethnographic research and writing for this project has been supported by the Wenner-Gren Foundation, the ACLS/Mellon Foundation, and a UC Chancellor’s fellowship.
 Bettina is also the author of a book on feminism and anti-racism, titled InDifferenzen: Feministische Theorie in der Antirassistischen Kritik (InDifferences: Feminist Theory in Antiracist Criticism, argument, 2004), and she co-edited Shock and Awe.
 War on Words together with Bregje van Eekelen, Jennifer Gonzalez, and Anna Tsing (New Pacific Press, 2004).
-Bettina is currently working on a new project on urban wildlife mobility, climate change, and nationalism in the US and Germany.
-At MIT, Bettina teaches classes on race and migration, environmental justice, gender, science and technology, and the politics of nature in Germany.
+Bettina is currently working on a new project on wildlife mobility, climate change, and border politics in the US and Germany.
+At MIT, Bettina teaches classes on urban life and ethnography, race and migration, environmental justice, gender, science and technology, climate change, and the politics of nature in Germany.

 Bettina’s research combines perspectives on ecology and environmental change with an analysis of migration, race and social justice.
 Her work is informed by epistemologies and methods of feminist anthropology and science studies, as well as her previous training in the history of social movements in Europe.